Resources to guide your giving

-- Social Justice Giving – white paper from National Committee for Responsive Philanthropy analyzing social justice philanthropy.
+- Social Justice Giving – white paper from National Committee for Responsive Philanthropy analyzes social justice philanthropy.
 “Families Funding Change” explores the trends in social justice grantmaking and makes the case that family funders are uniquely equipped to fund equitable, long-term systems change work.

 From The San Francisco Foundation

 - Donor Center, The San Francisco Foundation’s online portal exclusively for donors.
 See hundreds of organizations vetted by the Foundation’s staff.